How to get touch with us over the festive period

 Buying and selling your home can be both a complicated and lengthy process, with people often finding themselves in large property chains.

-The longer the chain the more chance there is of someone pulling out before exchange, as your move will be dependant on many people and their personal factors.
+The longer the chain the more chance there is of someone pulling out before exchange, as your move will be dependant on many people and their factors.
 Usually, the shorter the chain, the safer your position is, so you should take steps to avoid a situation that may result in an individual pulling out of buying a house.

 Why could someone pull out of buying a house?